awesometoast/askbot/README.md

 # Extremely simple text generation web UI

 A python/flask UI for using OpenAI with basic training data.
 Made for experimentation purposes.
-Default dataset is the Wikipedia page for Homestar Runner.
+Default dataset is a fake article about a uniquely named fictional steampunk toaster.

 ## Installation